 These green Grinch cookies (with a heart) are soft, cakey, and perfect for the Christmas season.
-Green M&Ms and a little red heart make them perfect Christmas Grinch cookies that will steal your (three-sizes-too-small) heart.
+Green M&Ms and a little red heart make these into your favourite Christmas character whose heart is three-sizes-too-small.
 They're equal parts cute and delicious!

 Jump to: